jamai12/jamai12.github.io/_posts/2025/2025-02-07-Build-your-own-Socks-Proxy.md

 So once the connection established with the server the sever than will bind in second  port we defined later to intercept proxychains connection to confirm that we can use the following command
 ![](/assets/img/Pasted image 20250207201113.png)

-so than any command we used with proxychains will be forward in the port `1080` for example let's use proxychains with `nxc` command to check smb of the target machine
+Than any command we used with proxychains will be forward in the port `1080` for example let's use proxychains with `nxc` command to check smb of the target machine
 ```sh
 proxychains nxc smb 192.168.1.2
 ```